 The Association welcomes applications for grants to help fund projects that fall within its objectives.
-In 2014 the Association's grants totalled £24,014 (2013: £22,615).
-A detailed breakdown on all grants made can be found on page 15.
+In 2016 the Association's grants totalled £19,748 (2015: £29,695).
+A detailed breakdown on all grants made can be found on page 14.
 In principle the Association allocates about one-third of its net income to overseas projects.
 For cost effectiveness these donations are channelled through other appropriate charitable associations.
 Based on the merits of grant applications the Committee makes a monetary award ranging from £50 to £2,000.

-Over the years the Association has recognised a need for supplying fountains to schools throughout the United Kingdom.
+A further third is allocated to restoration work.
+With the final third being allocated to the provision of Novus drinking fountains to schools .Over the years the Association has recognised a need for supplying fountains to schools throughout the United Kingdom.
 The Association typically gifts a Novus drinking fountain to a school on the condition that the school pays £50 to join the Association.